vendia/examples/workshops/food-and-beverage/optimized-distribution/README-Milestone1.md

 In this section you:

-* Learned more about Vendia Share's schema-first approach and the necessary files it comprises
+* Learned about Vendia Share's schema-first approach and the files necessary to create a Uni
-* Saw the ease of creating a Universal Application, all in about 5 minutes
+* Experienced the simplicity of creating a Universal Application, all in about 5 minutes
-* Used Vendia Share's Entity Explorer to visual initial seed data for the Uni
+* Used Vendia Share's Entity Explorer to visualize the initial data loaded in the Uni
-* Interacted with a powerful and auto-generated GraphQL API, with the help of Share's GraphQL Explorer
+* Interacted with your data using a powerful and auto-generated GraphQL API, with the help of Share's GraphQL Explorer

 Now on to [Milestone 2](README-Milestone2.md).